robcarver17/pysystemtrade/docs/data.md

 - code here: [/sysdata/sim/csv_futures_sim_data.py](/sysdata/sim/csv_futures_sim_data.py)

-The simplest simData object gets all of its data from .csv files, making it ideal for simulations if you haven't built a process yet to get your own data.
+The simplest simData object gets all of its data from CSV files, making it ideal for simulations if you haven't built a process yet to get your own data.

 #### dbFuturesSimData()